 - Give detailed breakdown of each cost.

 - Tuition – provide details.
-See OGCA Fact Sheet for current rates and provide them to the sponsor.
-Use the Graduate Student Fringe and Tuition Calculator.
+See the Fact Sheet for current rates and provide them to the sponsor.
+Use the Kuali Salary Guide (Excel).

 See also Budget Development: Subcontracts.

 - Clearly identify subcontracting organizations and their key personnel.

 - Briefly explain their scope of work.